3 Signs of Codependency

 The cycle continues when Curt gets out of rehab, relapses and ends up back at the bar.
 He gets a DUI and Jeri is devastated.
 He was convinced that Curt was finally ready to change.
 His sadness wears him down daily, causing his production at work to diminish and brain fog sets in.

 Months down the road, Susie finds herself a new boyfriend and “accidentally” gets pregnant again.
 Brenda is horrified.
-She is flabbergasted that Susie hadn’t learned anything from the experienced of the first pregnancy.
+She is flabbergasted that Susie hadn’t learned anything from the experience of the first pregnancy.
 She yells at Susie, threatens to not watch Jacob anymore and storms about.
 Susie cries and promises not to do it again.
 Brenda feels ashamed of her behavior and works twice as hard to make it up to her.
 Susie kicks back, complaining of pregnancy cramps while Brenda continually runs circles around Susie.

 SIGN 2: YOU ACT IN WAYS YOU WOULDN'T OTHERWISE